Kodelabers/christmas-party-invitation-app/README.md

 # 🎄 KodeLab & Neyho Christmas Party

-An online invitation and RSVP system for the joint Christmas party of KodeLab and Neyho.
+An online invitation and RSVP system for the Christmas party of KodeLab and Neyho.

-## 🚀 Getting Started

 ### Prerequisites